efeefe/is/pages/03.opendott/blog.md

     limit: 10
 ---

 [OpenDoTT](https://opendott.org) (Open Design of Trusted Things) *"is a PhD programme\* to explore how to build a more open, secure, and trustworthy Internet of Things"*.
-I have moved to Dundee to work at the [Duncan of Jordanstone College of Art and Design](https://www.dundee.ac.uk/djcad/) in the first phase of the programme, and will be relocating to Berlin soon.
+I have moved to Dundee to work at the [Duncan of Jordanstone College of Art and Design](https://www.dundee.ac.uk/djcad/) in the first phase of the programme, and relocated recently to Berlin to work at the [Mozilla Foundation](https://foundation.mozilla.org).
+The whole project has migrated from the University of Dundee to Northumbria University in June 2020.

-My topic in the project is "smart cities".
+My research topic in the project is (waste prevention in) "smart cities".
 I am documenting in this blog what I am reading, learning and discovering as I go deeper into my research.
 I will also maintain a list of links with the *opendott* tag in my [infinite bookmark collection](https://links.efeefe.me/?searchtags=opendott).

 ---